Difficult Bible Quiz about the Bible Persons.

 b.
 Mary from Bethany.

-She was the sister of Lazarus and Martha.
+She was Lazarus and Martha's sister.

 "For I am convinced that neither death nor life, nor angels, nor demons, nor the present, nor the future, nor any powers, nor height, nor depth, nor anything else in all creation will be able to separate us from the love of God..."